 New easy-to-follow reading plans and stickers complement the awe-inspiring artwork and design features of this complete Bible, bringing the stories of our Catholic faith alive, enhancing comprehension, and creating enjoyment.

-READ and LOVE the Word of God!
+Empower children to READ and LOVE the Word of God! "